<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 Changing Precipitation

-Most climate models project that northern Wisconsin will experience an increase in late winter and early spring precipitation, but a trend toward less rain in late summer and early autumn.
+Most climate models project that for most of Wisconsin, the average annual precipitation will increase by 5% by mid-century.
+Wisconsin is projected to experience increases in winter and spring precipitation, but a trend toward less rain in summer.
 What is the potential impact of these changes on sugar maple and paper birch?

 Reduced Snow and Ice Cover